Aluminum vs Wood Patio Covers: An Honest Comparison for Okanagan Homeowners

 Aluminum Performance:

-- Predictable expansion and contraction (engineers account for this)
+- Predictable expansion and contraction that we account for in the build

 - Fasteners and joints designed to accommodate movement